saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
-# Presentation
+# Introduction

+ CalculadoraBitcoin website is open-source project that has aim to provide updated values of cryptocurrency exchanges around the world.
+Showing prices, volumes, correlations among differents altcoins which is provided by public APIs.
- Calculadora Bitcoin shows the prices, volumes, and data from Exchanges of Bitcoins and Altcoins around the world wich provide public APIs.
-Actualy the most of all values comes from Brazilians exchanges and some exchanges from South America countries.
+ Actualy the most of datasources comes from Brazilians exchanges and some correlated data from couples of internacional exchanges.
 We are continuously improving this project with more code and documentation.
-How always as open source group which is proud to code for BTC and cryptocoins.
-Our aim has been coding for increase the number of tickers from exchanges showing live prices of Bitcoins and Altcoins and then display a scenario of stock markets around the world -- prices, miner difficult, arbitrage and altcoins.
+Our aim has been coding for increase our database adding new exchanges, showing more live prices and provide the real scenario of cryptocurrency market around the world.

 # History